AliElSaleh/RiftBuild/README.md

 Below are forks of a few open-source projects that I've translated from CMake (and other build systems) to Rift Build.
 They can be built with just a single `riftbuild` call on the terminal at the project root directory.

-They work on Windows, Mac OS and Linux (where appropriate).
+They work on Windows, macOS and Linux (where appropriate).

 - [Jolt Physics](https://github.com/AliElSaleh/JoltPhysics)
 - [Refterm](https://github.com/AliElSaleh/refterm)